There were plenty of highs and lows for the Calistoga boys soccer program over the last calendar year.

 Calistoga hired Charley Hester as head coach shortly before this season, but right away the 2019 campaign got off to a rocky start.
 St. Helena, a team the Wildcats had beaten in their previous three meetings, played them to a 2-2 draw.
 The Saints may have a better team than usual this season, but the tie was still tough for Calistoga to swallow.

 In the month since that result, however, the Wildcats have returned to form.
-Their 12-2 romp over St. Vincent on Monday was their third straight win and brought their record to 3-0-1 on the still relatively young season.
+Their 5-0 win against Technology High on Friday was their fifth straight win and brought their record to 5-0-1 overall on the still relatively young season.

-Their win over the Mustangs was also the Wildcats’ first win of the league season, which heats up in the coming weeks after a somewhat disjointed nonleague schedule.
+Their win over the Titans was also the Wildcats’ third win of the league season, which heats up in the coming weeks after a somewhat disjointed nonleague schedule.
 The Wildcats played only two of their four originally scheduled games since their opener on Aug.
 28, after several games were rescheduled.

-The Wildcats played only three games over the last 26 days, but have five games over the next 12 days.
-Those include matchups with Roseland Collegiate Prep and Credo, two teams Hester believes will challenge them in league.
+The Wildcats played only three games over the first 26 days on their season, but had five games over the next 12 days starting with St. Vincent back on Sept.
+23. Those include matchups with Roseland Collegiate Prep and Credo, two teams Hester believes will challenge them in league.